TrellixVulnTeam/face_recognition_cnn_XTHL/README.md

 ## GitHub Actions

 [![Python application](https://github.com/Im-Rises/face_recognition_cnn/actions/workflows/python-app.yml/badge.svg?branch=main)](https://github.com/Im-Rises/face_recognition_cnn/actions/workflows/python-app.yml)
 [![Pylint](https://github.com/Im-Rises/face_recognition_cnn/actions/workflows/pylint.yml/badge.svg?branch=main)](https://github.com/Im-Rises/face_recognition_cnn/actions/workflows/pylint.yml)
 [![CodeQL](https://github.com/Im-Rises/face_recognition_cnn/actions/workflows/codeql-analysis.yml/badge.svg?branch=main)](https://github.com/Im-Rises/face_recognition_cnn/actions/workflows/codeql-analysis.yml)

 The main branch will run some yaml script when you push or create a pull request to the main branch.
 It will verify the behaviour of the code:

-- The code is starting
+- Python application : The script will run the application and check if the prediction is correct.
-- The code is formatted correctly
+- Pylint : The script will run pylint and check if the code is clean.
-- The code quality
+- CodeQL : The script will run codeql and check if the code is clean.

 Once all tests are passed you can push or merge to the main branch.